castle-xyz/sync.lua/docs/tutorial_basic.md

                 ent:draw()
             end
         end
+    else
+        love.graphics.print('not connected', 20, 20)
     end
 end
 ```

 *sync.lua* sets `.__typeName` for a type to be the name of that type.
 So the code just says, "if it's a `Player`, pass `isOwn` based on whether it's the client's `Controller`'s `Player`, else draw it normally."
+We've also updated the code to check if the client is connected (by checking that `client.controller` isn't `nil`), and show a message otherwise.
 On re-running you should see that the user's own circle is highlighted:

 ![](./tutorial_basic_3.png)